-If you have a Catalog of candidate set covering an area that is smaller than the MSA footprint, and plan to use the high resolution gratings, try to design your plans so that the majority of the sources are in Quad 3 and Quad 4.
+If you have a real Catalog or candidate set (e.g. from HST) covering an area that is smaller than the MSA footprint, and plan to use the high resolution gratings, try to design your plans so that the majority of the sources are in Quad 3 and Quad 4.
 This helps to ensure that the target spectra will not be cut off by the edge of the detector.
-You can do this by adjusting the search grid parameters in the MPT Planner.
+You can do this by adjusting the search grid parameters in the MPT Planner with a fixed APA.

 See also: MPT Planner